sensiml/sensiml_xG24_dual_audio_imu_capture/README.md

-# SensiML Microphone Recognition Example #
+# SensiML IMU and Microphone Recognition Example #

 ## Summary ##

-This project uses the xG24 dev board (BRD2601B) and the onboard I2S microphone sensor to simulate a "smart lock" .
-This example project uses the Knowledge Pack created by SensiML along with the microphone component drivers running in a bare-metal configuration.
+This project uses the xG24 dev board (BRD2601B) the onboard I2S microphone sensor, and the onboard IMU to simulate a "smart lock" .
+This example project uses the Knowledge Packs created by SensiML along with the microphone and IMU component drivers running in a bare-metal configuration.
 The sensor data output is passed to the Machine Learning model created using SensiML's analytics studio, which is downloaded as a Knowledge Pack and incorporated into a Simplicity Studio V5 project to run inferences on the xG24.

 Software Components used: I2S Microphone, Simple LED, IO Stream: USART, Sleeptimer